matteopilz/OpenMS-website/content/en/communication.md

 ### <a class="button cta rounded primary-btn raised" href="https://sourceforge.net/p/open-ms/mailman/open-ms-announcements">OpenMS mailing list</a>

-These lists are the main form of receiving OpenMS related updates, like new features, changes to the roadmap, and all kinds of project-wide decision making.
+These lists are the main form of receiving OpenMS-related updates, like new features, changes to the roadmap, and all kinds of project-wide decision making.

 There are two mailing list currently:
 - [open-ms-announcements](https://sourceforge.net/p/open-ms/mailman/open-ms-announcements/) - Announcements about OpenMS, such as for releases, developer meetings, sprints or conference talks are made on this list.